rfcx-espol/AudioRecorderService/README.md

     **- main_menu:** Contains the audio's preferences options. <br/>
   - xml: <br/>
     **- prefs:** Allows to see and modify the preferences. <br/><br/>

-##Libraries
+## Libraries
-- MediaRecorder: Record audios and allows you to configure it
+- MediaRecorder: Record audios and allows you to configure it <br/>
 - AlarmManager: Activate the service every so often